§01overview

-SYEN Audit is a cryptographic audit ledger for AI decision systems.
-It records every AI action, human approval, and automated decision as a tamper-evident entry that is independently verifiable by auditors, regulators, and courts.
+syen comply is a cryptographic audit ledger for ai decision systems. it records every ai action, human approval, and automated decision as a tamper-evident entry that is independently verifiable by auditors, regulators, and courts.

-This guide covers installation, authentication, event ingestion, chain verification, and proof retrieval.
-A complete integration for a new event type takes under 30 minutes.
+this guide covers installation, authentication, event ingestion, chain verification, and proof retrieval. a complete integration for a new event type takes under thirty minutes.

-- Network access to your SYEN Audit endpoint
+- network access to your syen comply endpoint

 curl